arangodb/python-arango/docs/contributing.rst

 .. note::
     The dev branch is occasionally rebased_, and its commit history may be overwritten in the process.
-So before you begin feature work, git fetch or pull to ensure that your local branch has not diverged.
-If you see git conflicts and want to start from scratch, run this command:
+Before you begin feature work, git fetch or pull to ensure that your local branch has not diverged.
+If you see git conflicts and want to start from scratch, run these commands:

     .. code-block:: bash